 The Skilled Independent visa has a popular family component that allows members of the family unit to be included in the application.
 Under Australian law, a person is considered a member of your family unit if they are a spouse or de facto partner, dependent child or stepchild, or dependent grandchild or step-grandchild of a dependent child or stepchild.

-You can include eligible family member when you lodge your visa application, or add them after you lodge your application if a decision has not yet been made.
+You can include eligible family members when you lodge your visa application, or add them after you lodge your application if a decision has not yet been made.
 All family members must meet Australian health and character requirements.
 If you have a partner or dependent child who is not included in the application, you must explain why.

 The current cost of a subclass 189 visa is AUD$4,045.
 This price only includes the main applicant, with additional fees needed for each family member listed on the application.
 There is a Visa Pricing Estimator available from the Home Affairs website.
 The current cost for a family member over 18 years of age is AUD$2,020, with the current cost for someone under 18 years of age being AUD$1,015.

-In addition, an extra charge may be applied for any applicants over 18 years of age who have less than functional English language skills.
+In addition, an extra charge may be added for any applicants over 18 years of age who have less than functional English language skills.
 This fee is charged in a second instalment and only applicable when the visa is successful.
 The second instalment charge for all family members over 18 is AUD$4,885.
-Along with these known costs, additional charges may be needed for health checks, police certificates, and biometrics.
+Along with these known costs, additional charges may be included for health checks, police certificates, and biometrics.

 Visa Eligibility Requirements